The Relaunch of Europe. Mapping Member States’ Reform Interests

 Against this backdrop, the “RelaunchEU” project – commissioned by the Friedrich-Ebert-Foundation – maps the scope for reforms in the EU-27.
 Experts from all member states except the United Kingdom have delivered country issues, in which they evaluate whether national governments and progressive parties support 12 concrete reform proposals in the policy areas of Social Union, Economic and Monetary Union, Defence Union and asylum and migration as well as the positions regarding flexible or differentiated integration.

-The study found four flagship project that are widely supported by both progressive parties and national governments in the EU-27.
+The study found four flagship projects that are widely supported by both progressive parties and national governments in the EU-27.

 - Upward convergence of national social security schemes;